Eschatologue/CM_wiki/docs/class/wizard/abjurer.md

 ## Level 3: Arcane Ward

 You can weave magic around yourself for protection.
-When you cast an Abjuration spell with a spell slot, you can simultaneously use a strand of the spell’s magic to create a magical ward on yourself that lasts until you finish a Long Rest.
+When you cast an Abjuration spell with a spell slot, you can simultaneously use a strand of the spell's magic to create a magical ward on yourself that lasts until you finish a Long Rest.
 The ward has a Hit Point maximum equal to twice your Wizard level plus your Intelligence modifier.
 Whenever you take damage, the ward takes the damage instead.
 If this damage reduces the ward to 0 Hit Points, you take any remaining damage.
-While the ward has 0 Hit Points, it can’t absorb damage, but its magic remains.
+While the ward has 0 Hit Points, it can't absorb damage, but its magic remains.

 Whenever you cast an Abjuration spell with a spell slot, the ward regains a number of Hit Points equal to twice the level of the spell slot.
 Alternatively, as a Bonus Action, you can expend a spell slot, and the ward regains a number of Hit Points equal to twice the level of the spell slot expended.

-Once you create the ward, you can’t create it again until you finish a Long Rest.
+Once you create the ward, you can't create it again until you finish a Long Rest.

 ## Level 6: Projected Ward